openshift-assisted/assisted-ui/hacks/README.md

 **Please see `The Release Process` section bellow before using it.**

-## run-tests.sh
-Executes containerized tests.

-Recently not used.

 ## patch-react-scripts.sh
 Called from the yarn's `postinstall` phase to watch changes under `node_modules` within `yarn start`.